gjanco/mezmo-dd-marketplace/skykit_digital_signage/README.md

 $30/month per screen (up to 10 screens).

 Volume discounts are available for orders over 10 screens.
-For custom pricing terms contract length and companies outside North America, reach out to Skykit at sales@skykit.com.
+For custom pricing terms, contract length, and companies outside North America, reach out to Skykit at sales@skykit.com.

 This partner accepts private offers.